ElsaB/impact-annotator/data/oncokb_annotate/README.md

 | frameshift_deletion 		| Frame_Shift_Del		 |
 | synonymous_SNV 			| Silent				 |

-* It creates a python2.7 virtualenv named `oncokb-annotator-env` and install matplotlib (needed by oncokb-annotator).
+* Create a python2.7 virtualenv named `oncokb-annotator-env` and install matplotlib (needed by oncokb-annotator).
 This virtualenv will be removed at the end of the script:
 ```bash
 mkvirtualenv --python=python2.7 oncokb-annotator_env
 pip install matplotlib